Quality of the foreign trade statistics in 2011

 Figure 2.
 Monthly deviations of the foreign trade statistics from the preliminary data to the monthly survey data for 2009-2011, per cent of the value of exports and imports

 The figure shows the monthly corrections of the foreign trade statistics from the preliminary data published in the monthly survey of the same statistical month.
 Because the corrections have either an increasing or decreasing effect on the value of export or import, the percentage of the deviation from the corresponding preliminary data has been calculated as an absolute value.

-The statistics for 2010 were updated for the last time exceptionally on 30 December 2011.
-The revised detailed statistics were published at the same time in the ULJAS database.
-The preliminary data for the whole 2010 was published on 9 February 2011.
+The statistics for 2011 were be updated for the last time on 31 August 2011.
+The detailed statistics of the current year until June were be published at the same time in the ULJAS database.
+The preliminary data for the whole 2011 was published on 7 February 2012.

 Detailed information on the grounds for drawing up foreign trade statistics can be obtained under the heading Foreign Trade Statistics on the Finnish Customs website.
 The website also contains a publishing timetable for the preliminary data and the monthly surveys.

 Further information is available from Mr Timo Koskimäki, Statistics Director, tel. +358 40 332 1851, or Mr Olli-Pekka Penttilä, Senior Customs Officer, tel. +358 40 332 1862